The threat is coming from inside the house: how to spot and prevent insider threat

 From vulnerability to strength: 4 insider threat prevention best practices

-1. Insider threat mitigation should start at recruitment
+1. Insider threat detection should start at recruitment

 “Insider threats can be fought on multiple fronts, including early in the recruitment and hiring process.
 Hiring leaders should look beyond the standard criminal background checks, and dig into a prospect’s history to look for anything that might render them susceptible to blackmail or bribery,” advises security and borderless networks expert Pete Burke.
 This might be excessive debt, bankruptcy, loan defaults, tax arrears, or any indicator of financial hardship that can be used as leverage against a future employee.